-A detailed schedule of my time costs incurred to 21 February 2019 and since 21 February 2018 compared with my original fees estimate is attached as Appendix 3.
+A detailed schedule of my time costs incurred to 7 May 2020 and since 7 May 2019 compared with my original fees estimate is attached as Appendix 3.

-As at 21 February 2019 I anticipate that the total time costs I will incur in this matter, in respect of the categories of work for which I am being remunerated on a time cost basis, will exceed the total estimated remuneration I set out in my fees estimate when my remuneration was authorised by the creditors.
-This is because considerable time has been spent investigating the Company's claims which is hoped will result in further realisations.
-I intend to seek a decision to approve an increase in my fees estimate from the creditors once I have a greater idea of how much the estimate will be exceeded by and what realisations will be achieved.
+As at 7 May 2020 I do not anticipate that the total time costs I will incur in this matter in respect of the categories of work for which I am being remunerated on a time cost basis will exceed the total estimated remuneration I set out in my fees estimate when my remuneration was authorised by the creditors.